GaglianoTaliun-Lab/PheWeb2-API/README.md

 If you wish to pre-process interaction results via Regenie output, you need to set 'interaction_aliases' to the value you gave regenie for the interaction testing and remap it to a value of your choice.

-See sample_config.py for an example
+See sample_config.py for an example.

 ### Pheno-list{.csv, .json}

 We highly recommend creating a pheno-list.csv file, then converting to pheno-list.json.

-Here are the required and optional columns in your pheno-list.csv file.
+Here are the required and optional columns for the pheno-list.csv file:

 | column description                                  | value         | allowed values                      | required? |
 | --------------------------------------------------- | ------------- | ----------------------------------- | --------- |